Counterpoint (radio programme): Second round

 The middle round is a solo round, similar to the 'specialist subject' format of Mastermind, with the difference that the contestants have neither chosen nor been given warning of the subject.
 Five categories of questions are offered, some of which are very specific e.g. "Beethoven's Piano Sonatas", while others are more general, for instance "sunshine and rain".
 The contestant with the most points after round one chooses from the five categories, the runner-up chooses from the four remaining, and the contestant in last place chooses from the three that are left.
 Each round consists of seven (occasionally six) questions, including three musical cues.
 Again two points are given for a correct answer, but, in this round, questions answered incorrectly are not offered to the other contestants.

 Third round

 The final round consists of a variable number of questions.
 Any contestant can answer these questions, provided they buzz in first.
 A correct answer will add one point to a contestant's score.
-If an incorrect answer is not given, a contestant is deducted one point.
+If an incorrect answer is given, a contestant is deducted one point.
 For the 2020–2021 season and for some episodes in the 2021–2022 season this was changed to a quickfire timed round for each contestant.

 The contestant with the highest score at the end of each regular show wins the right to appear again, later in the series, to compete against other winners from the current series.
 The series is completed in 13 episodes, the last show being the final, at the end of which the series' winner is decided.